ADOPTED

 PLEAEE EMAIL US DIRECTLY REGARDING ANY PET MISFITRESQ@AOL.COM

-Consider Vaalea read info please for adoption?
+Search for a dog like Vaalea read info please